Record £52m Sale for Ferrari GTO

 The 250 GTO has a history of selling well with a 250 GTO Berlinetta selling for $38.1m in an auction and another 250 GTO selling privately for around $31m.

 With the price of the GTO continuing to increase, are we ever going to see the first £100m car?
 We are already halfway there but let's take a look at current record holder, the Ferrari 250 GTO, serial number 4153 GT.

 Justifying a reason to spend £52m on a car can be difficult.
 However, there is an exception to this general rule.

-Classic cars are becoming a huge investment and are commanding record prices in auctions.
+Classic cars are becoming a huge investment and are commanding record prices.
 A combination of their heritage and rarity is driving the prices straight towards the record barrier.